 With Tycko & Zavareei LLP, you will be protected from retaliation to the fullest extent of the law.
 Whistleblower claims are kept sealed until the government intervenes or the whistleblower pursues the case on their own and the defendant is served.
 Cases are often sealed for a full year before a decision is made, preserving your anonymity.
 If the whistleblower complaint is served and the defendant seeks to retaliate against you for being a whistleblower, the qui tam lawyers of Tycko & Zavareei LLP can help you understand and pursue your options for legal recourse.

-If you have proof of healthcare billing fraud, you may be entitled to a financial reward.
+If you spot upcoding and unbundling, do the right thing and speak up.
+A consultation with our healthcare fraud attorneys is complimentary and confidential.
 Contact the medical billing fraud whistleblower lawyers of Tycko & Zavareei LLP today for a free legal consultation.